mukkla/LowFreq_DNN-NILM/ReadMe.md

+# update 2022-09-01
+If you find this repo interesting, I **strongly** suggest that you check out https://github.com/ihomelab/dnn4nilm_overview and the accompaigning publication [Review on Deep Neural Networks Applied to Low-Frequency NILM](doi.org/10.3390/en14092390.) that compile a *much* more extensive list of publications.
+This repo will not be updated.

 # List of Low Frequency NILM publications employing DNNs

 In order to spare anybody interested in low frequency NILM (i.e. sampling >= 1sec) the arduous task of finding related work, I compiled the following list.
 Please feel free to pull requests or open an issue.